 I’m not the best person to write about writing.
 I can’t deny it.
 You see the fact of the matter is that I have always disliked my own writing.

-Yet for some reason I've managed to do a little more than okay with writing.
+Yet, for some reason I’ve managed to do a little more than okay with writing.
 Some people even claim to love reading my articles.
 Strange I know.
-I've sold an eBook, built an audience, and sold around six figures worth of product through writing.

-This isn't to brag, but when I often come back to thinking about it - pretty much all the food in my belly is because of writing.
-I can't help but see it that way.
+This isn’t to brag, but when I come to think of it - pretty much all the food in my belly is because of writing.
+I can’t help but see it that way.
 Marketing gets them there, a website keeps them there, and the writing sells them there.
-You either agree or you don't, but that's my ethos.
+You either agree or you don’t, but that’s my ethos.

 It’s only in the last few years, since I started this blog, that I started working on my writing with purpose.
 I tend to find myself drawn to things I’m not very good at in life.
 This is especially true if I see it as an art of some kind… What is the magic word after all, if not the right word at the right time at the right place.
 Like I say, it’s art.
 The art of the magic words…

 I like writing.

 I also think someone out there would like to read it, they might even find something useful.
 Which seems good enough to me!